 - Federal Work-Study

-- Cal Grants (Cal Grant B & C)
+- Cal Grants (Cal Grant A, B, and C)

 - Student Success Completion Grant

 All recipients of federal financial aid must meet the requirements listed below: